 Contrary to popular belief, a woman’s sexual health and interest in sex can vary wildly over a period of time.
 Sexual desire, or libido, is influenced by a variety of factors, namely hormones that operate within the body to regulate reproductive cycles.
 External factors can also have drastic effects on the libido.
 These may include stress, mental health, diet and family or relationship dynamics.
 This results in periods during which women may experience heightened or significantly lowered sexual desire.

-While fluctuations in libido are normal, a sudden and long-lasting decrease in sexual desire may be cause for concern.
+While fluctuations in libido and even low libido are normal, a sudden and long-lasting decrease in sexual desire may be cause for concern.
 There is a difference between having a decreased libido for a limited time and having low libido that causes personal distress.
 The latter is called hypoactive sexual desire disorder (HSDD).

 Symptoms of HSDD usually manifest as a lack of interest in any sexual activity, either with a partner or through masturbation, a lack of sexual fantasies or thoughts, lack of pleasure during sex and an awareness and concern over the lack of sexual desire.